An Implementation Plan is a documentation of the steps taken by a company or organization to execute a strategic plan.

 Timeline of an Implementation Plan

-The timeline of an implementation plan is a document that uses visual representations of all the due dates of steps and milestones of a project.
+The timeline of this plan is a document that uses visual representations of all the due dates of steps and milestones of a project.
 The timeline outlines the project’s completion due to date, the deadline of each project phase, and every actionable item’s (tasks and subtasks) due dates.

 Challenges of an Implementation Plan

-Despite all the benefits of an implementation plan, its execution does come with specific challenges.
-These challenges are:
+Despite all the benefits of this plan, its execution does come with specific challenges.

 - Foggy vision: An unclear vision can negatively influence the execution of an implementation plan.
 Therefore, it is recommended that it should be constantly contrasted with the strategic plan goals to ensure the appropriate path is being followed.